 - SceMiLayer.bsv implements the Sce-Mi wrapper around mkAudioPipeline.
 It instantiates inport and outport and hooks them up to mkAudioPipeline.
 It also instantiates the reset transactor. - Bridge.bsv selects from among a number of bridges supplied by Bluespec.
 Each bridge is specific to the FPGA we are running on.
-We will use the TCP bridge for simulating the hardware with Sce-Mi and the XUPV5 bridge when running on the FPGA. - Tb.cpp implements the software test bench.
+We will use the TCP bridge for simulating the hardware with Sce-Mi and the VC707 bridge when running on the FPGA.
+This is the top level module. - Tb.cpp implements the software test bench.
 It has the same functionality as the test bench we have been using so far.
 It reads in.pcm, sends the samples through the audio pipeline and records the transformed samples to out.pcm.